fnipo/fnipo.github.io/docs/_posts/2022-06-07-consistency-with-microservices.md

 > What if only at step 5 do you discover the Order can't be created?

 Possible scenarios:
-* The client gives up on the Order and stops retrying
 * Some of the business invariants are checked at the database level
 * This is a non-deterministic flow such as a reservation.
 The database writing is competing for resources and the writing fails to avoid overbooking
+* The client just gives up on the Order and stops retrying

 But now downstream services are already processing the message, handling payment, and moving inventory, and it rippled out a permanent inconsistency across the system.